Zhao Wei: Comeback and directing (2012–2021)

-In 2015, she starred in comedies Hollywood Adventures and Lost in Hong Kong, both of which were commercially successful.
+In 2015, she starred in the comedies Hollywood Adventures and Lost in Hong Kong, both of which were commercially successful.
 Forbes described Zhao as the "world's wealthiest working actress".
 The same year, Zhao made her return to television in Tiger Mom.
 She was nominated at the Asian Television Award and Magnolia Award for Best Actress in a Television Series.
-On 20 October, Zhao elected as executive member of Executive Committee of China Film Directors' Guild.
+On 20 October, Zhao was elected as executive member of Executive Committee of China Film Directors' Guild.

 In 2016, Zhao played a doctor in Johnnie To's crime thriller film Three.
 She also began the production for her second directorial work No Other Love.
 In July, she was a member of the main competition jury for the 73rd Venice International Film Festival.

 In February 2017, Zhao went back to her alma mater – School of Performing Arts, Beijing Film Academy – to be the finale round examiner/assessor of applicants for the 2017 intake.
-The entrance exam is said to be the most challenging one for students pursuing performing arts whereby the success ratio is 1:113.
 In September, she was named as a member of the main competition jury for the 30th Tokyo International Film Festival.

-In March 2018, Zhao Wei was a member of the finale-round jury for the 9th China Film Directors Guild Award.
+In March 2018, Zhao was a member of the finale-round jury for the 9th China Film Directors Guild Award.
 She was also appointed as official spokesperson of the 12th Xining FIRST International Film Festival.
 On 17 Oct, CCTV announced Zhao as the chief director of the documentary Starlight, presented by China Movie Channel.

-As the protagonist Catherine, Zhao made her stage debut with a public theater production adapted from David Auburn's 2001 broadway play Proof, directed by Tian Zhuangzhuang.
+As the protagonist Catherine, Zhao made her stage debut in a public theater production adapted from David Auburn's 2001 Broadway play Proof, directed by Tian Zhuangzhuang.
 The play opened in Beijing at the Tianqiao Art Center on 23 January 2019 to critical acclaim.

-By 2021, Zhao had been "erased" from the internet in China without official reasons.